 Today I'd like to honor each woman in our community (including myself) who has lost a baby.
-This month was Infant and Pregnancy Loss Remembrance Day and I am sure we all have been touched one way or another by the pain and sorrow such loss brings.
+October is Infant and Pregnancy Loss Awareness month and I am sure we all have been touched one way or another by the pain and sorrow such loss brings.

 I remember well the January morning two years ago when I met a dear friend and her son in the organic food market in our neighborhood.

 Last time I had seen the two, my friend's belly had started to show and I was excited to hear that she was expecting again.
 Now, a couple of months later, I saw her for the first time in her winter coat and said: "Wow, you look great, you wear your pregnancy really well!"

 She looked at me surprised.
 Or maybe confused, I wasn't sure.
 She hesitated for a moment.
 And at this moment - during this small silence - I instinctively felt that I had just said the worst possible thing.

 She shook her head.
 "I lost the baby on New Year's day."

 And I could not help but blurt out: "And I miscarried on Christmas Eve."

 As our toddlers ran off to scout for cookies, my friend and I just stood there.
 In the busy supermarket.
 Among all the shoppers with their carts and grocery lists.
 Their lives were the same, ours irreversibly changed.